colvert-project/colvert/README.md

 * **Dashboards**
 * **Detection Use Cases Management**
   * **Add / Modify / Delete** Detection Use Cases
-    * From idea to organized and prioritized development
+    * Status from idea to implementation through organized and prioritized development.
-    * Map local ideas and needs to those provided by connectors
+    * Use cases _scoring_ for priorization.
+    * Enhance detection use cases with contextual data provided by connectors.
-    * _Synchronize_ detection use cases with providers catalogs
+    * _Synchronize_ detection use cases with providers catalogs.
-    * Use cases _scoring_ for priorization
     * Add full rich-text documentation and additional _more-valued data fields_ as:
-      * _Runbooks_ for security analysts
+      * _Runbooks_ for security analysts.
-      * Implemented queries
+      * Implemented queries.
-    * Add _Custom Lists_ (Whitelists, Thresholds, Scope, etc.)
+    * Add _Custom Lists_ (Whitelists, Thresholds, Scope, etc.).
-    * Attach external documents or reference to
+    * Attach external documents or references to.
-    * Development status

 ### Roadmap

-* Scoring System
+* Scoring System.
-* Connectors
+* Connectors.
-* Source Logs
+* Source Logs.
 * For now, one **Colvert** instance is dedicated to one constituency.
-In the future, **Colvert** should be able to manage a relationship between detection use cases and multiple constituencies.
+In the future, **Colvert** might be able to manage a relationship between detection use cases and multiple constituencies with also dedicated use cases by constituancy.
 * Metrics about use cases that do not perform well, i.e., that have an unfavorable benefit/effort ratio, need to be improved, redefined, or abandoned.

 ### Why Colvert?

+From a very long brainstorming:

 **D**etection **U**se **C**ase >>> **DUC** >>> DUCK >>> **Colvert** (Mallard duck in French).